OpenClinica/OpenClinica/web/README.txt

 Pre-requisites (versions):
     Operating system(s): Windows XP, Windows Server 2003, Redhat Enterprise Linux 4.0+
     Browsers: Internet Explorer  7.0, or 8.0 Mozilla Firefox 3.x
-    JDK : 1.6.0_16
+    JDK : 1.6.0
-    Application server : Tomcat 6.0.20
+    Application server : Tomcat 6.0
     Database server : PostgreSQL 8.4 or Oracle 10g
     OpenClinica version for Upgrades only: OpenClinica 3.0.x

 The source code has been removed from the distribution package to make it easier to navigate the file structure.
-To access the source code, please visit https://svn.akazaresearch.com
+To access the source code, please visit https://svn.akazaresearch.com.

-NOTE: You must configure the smtp host correctly, or the web page may time out when trying to send emails.

 --------------------------------------------------------------
 IV.
 ABOUT OPENCLINICA